nodeshift-archived/license-reporter/README.md

 ## License Metadata - "unified list"

-The project allows you specifcy metadata about licenses and a file can be found in: `license-reporter/lib/resources/default-unified-list.json`.
+The project allows you to specify metadata about licenses and a file can be found in: `license-reporter/lib/resources/default-unified-list.json`.

 This list serves a number of roles as the metadata can be used to control what is outputted.
 Three areas of interest are controlled by: